 This course is designed to provide future teachers of mathematics with content and knowledge of numerical mathematics and algebraic thinking that is beyond and deeper than the mathematics they will be teaching.
-Topics will include: algebraic thinking (patterns and relationships that lead algebraically); communicating properties and operations of the Real Number System; and the use of algebra in problem solving.
+Topics will include: algebraic thinking (patterns and relationships that lead to communicating algebraically); properties and operations of the Real Number System; and the use of algebra in problem solving.
 Manipulatives and computer technology will be used to enhance the mathematical concepts.

-MATH 220 Finite Mathematics
+MATH 220 Finite Mathematics 4 cr.